2023 Tour de Guelph FAQ

 Q: What do you have to eat?

-A free lunch will be available for all riders in the West Gym starting at 11:30 am.
-Lunch consists of a sandwich or wrap, water, chocolate milk, fruit, chips and more.
-Vegetarian options are available.
-Food will be available until 2:00 pm after which time, volunteers will begin cleanup.
+A free BBQ lunch will be available for all riders in the West Gym starting at 11:30 am. and until about 1:00 pm.

 Q: Do you need volunteers to help?